u-fire/ECSalinity/README.md

 layout: default
 ---

-### EC-Salinity Probe
+### EC Probe

->Monitor hydroponic nutrient levels, salinity levels in aquariums or the ocean, saltwater pools, soil salinity, water quality
+>Monitor hydroponic nutrient levels, salinity in aquariums, the ocean, or pools, measure soil salinity, monitor water quality
 * Electrical Conductivity in Siemens
 * Total Dissolved Solids in PPM
 * Salinity in PSU and PPT